aallgeier/feature-matching/README.md

 \end{equation}
 $$

 where $A$ is called the auto-correlation matrix.
+Analyzing the eigen values of $A$ can tell us about the patterns we can observe in the patch, and this is the basis of the Harris corner detector.